 Option I: High School transcript or GED certificate and transcript; ACT reading score of 19 or COMPASS reading score of 83.
+Test score must be no more than three years old.

 Option II: College transcript reflecting 15 hours or more with a 2.5 grade point average or better or College transcript reflecting 15 hours or more with an ACT reading score of 19 or COMPASS reading score of 83.
+Test score must be no more than three years old.